Joel050505/Joel050505/README.md

 - 🐱‍🐉 **Dragon eats rabbit game - A snake like inspired game with a score system, highscore system, coin collecting system and a character mechanic where you can buy and unlock new characters**
 - **To-Do App - with vanilla javascript, css and html.
 Using localestorage to store the todos**
+- **Pokédex - A pokédex website where you can bookmark pokémons, search up around 1000 pokémons**

 📫 **Let's Connect!**